hotosm/fmtm/docs/manuals/project-managers.md

 ## Help and Support

-If you encounter any issues or need assistance while using FMTM, you can access the following resources:
+If you encounter any issues or need assistance while using FieldTM, you can access the following resources:

 - Check the [FAQs][3] .